aosunlana/bankode/README.md

 <a id="about-the-project"></a>

-## Bankode App (BloC Architecture example)
+## Bankode App Description
-Bloc is a fantanstic state mangement approach in flutter — with bloc pattern we would be able to create very high quality and maintainable code if implemented right because bloc uses design pattern which we are most familiar with.
-This project would be used to show how well we can utilize bloc by building an app that shows dogs according to breeds, their characteristics and several images of dogs.
+The Project used the utilizes the BLoC architectural pattern and Bloc state management tool to manage its states.
+A fantanstic state mangement approach in flutter — with bloc pattern we would be able to create very high quality and maintainable code.

+## Screenshots
 <div height="70px"></div>